runceel/ReactiveProperty/docs/docs/advanced/thread.md

 # Limitations

 ReactiveProperty was designed for single UI thread platform.
-It means a few features don't work on multi UI thread platforms such as UWP.
+This means a few features don't work on multi UI thread platforms such as UWP.

-UWP has multi UI thread in the single process when multi Windows were created.
+UWP has multi UI threads in the single process when multiple Windows are created.
-If you create multi-windows on UWP, then you should set ImmediateScheduler to ReactivePropertyScheduler, when the app was launched.
+If you create multi-windows on UWP, then you should set `ImmediateScheduler` to `ReactivePropertyScheduler`, when the app was launched.
-Or use ReactivePropertySlim / ReadOnlyReactivePropertySlim classes.
+Or use `ReactivePropertySlim` / `ReadOnlyReactivePropertySlim` classes.